 As earlier mentioned, you also have the option of filing a Petition for Establishment of Paternity via the court system where you can try to prove that you are not the father.
 Note that even if you have been paying child support and later discover you are not the father, you won’t be able to seek compensation for the payments.

 The Woodlands Paternity Lawyers at Bolton Law Are Here to Help

 Child support and paternity are some of the most bitterly fought cases in Texas.
-These issues not only have an effect on the parties’ life but also on the upbringing of the children.
+These issues not only have an effect on the parties’ lives but also on the upbringing of the children.
 That’s why it is important to seek legal advice and representation.
 The Woodlands paternity lawyers at Bolton Law will protect your rights whether you’re the legal father or not.
 Call us today at 281-351-7897 to learn more about your options.